 Management of the Police Association rests with the Executive who meet monthly.
 The Executive consists of the President, Vice President, Deputy Vice President, Treasurer, three Trustees and the Branch Chairperson and Branch Secretary from each of the constituted branches of the Association.

 The President, Vice President, Deputy Vice President, Treasurer, and the three Trustees are elected biennially by members state-wide.

 The Branch Chairperson and Branch Secretary are elected biennially by members of the Branch to which they belong.
 Three Branch Delegates are also elected to attend and represent their Branches at Conference or Special Conference.

 The Branches consist of Southern Branch, Northern Branch, Eastern Branch, Western Branch and Officers’ Branch

 Branches meet monthly within the branch locality and all members are encouraged to attend the meetings.

 The PAT employ staff who are responsible for the day-to-day business of the Organisation and implementing decisions and policy determined by the Executive.
-The office staff comprise of the Secretary, Assistant Secretary, a Senior Administration Officer and an Administration Officer.
+The office staff comprise of the Secretary, Assistant Secretary and two Administration Officers.

 The Police Federation of Australia